ctu-vras/gazebo_ros_battery/README.md

 This power model simulates the power consumption of a robot.
 The amount of power consumed by each component of the robot depends on its usage.
 The state of charge of the battery is updated after each iteration considering `dt`, the power loads of all components in the robot that consume energy and voltage of the battery (which behaves according to the open circuit voltage model).

+If wanted, the plugin can also model dynamic temperature and internal resistance of the battery.

 ## Support
 This plugin is tested for ROS Melodic/Gazebo 9 and ROS Noetic/Gazebo 11.